-1) Results: The system successfully inserted a new item, resulting in a model size increase of 876 bytes.
-The distance of the new item from the original query was -2.26156, which is relatively uncommon for other already learned videos.
-The insertion operation took 574 milliseconds to complete, with a

-RAM usage of 16 MB.
+1) Results: The system successfully inserted a new item into our YouTube Spotify dataset, resulting in a model size increase of 876 bytes.
+The distance of the new item from the original query was -2.26156, which is relatively uncommon compared to other previously learned videos.
+The insertion operation took 574 milliseconds to complete, with a RAM usage of 16 MB.
 These results demonstrate the system's ability to efficiently handle the insertion of new items, even when they do not perfectly match the existing dataset.